mdang/enterprise-tech-101/README.md

 **5 min**

-Get together in pairs and discuss any potential new ideas you had for reaching out to clients based on what you've heard today.
+Get together in pairs and discuss any potential new ideas you have for reaching out to clients based on what you've heard today.